Spicy Peanut Stir Fry

 When I make a stir fry I use whatever veg I have in.
 Most veggies work: spring onions, onions, carrots, greens, cauliflower, broccoli, butternut squash, mushrooms, peppers, beans, bean sprouts, sweet corn….. the list is long.
 Chop the veg depending on their cooking time: so for example onion needs to be finely sliced but butternut squash can be left more chunky.
 I tend to just throw all the veg in together.

 I stir fry without oil: to do this heat your non stick pan on a high heat and add your veg.
 Keep the veg moving constantly and as it starts to stick add a little water.
 You need to give it your full attention else it may burn so prep everything before you start to cook.
 If you’d prefer to stir fry with oil I’d recommend using rapeseed oil.

 Serve your stir fry with some legumes (such as firm tofu, frozen soya beans and / or frozen peas), and whole grain rice or noodles.

 Free from: oil, yeast

 Gluten, wheat free: choose rice or soba noodles to serve

-Soya free: choose green peas instead of tofu, tempeh or edamame
+Soya free: add peas instead of soya beans or tofu

 This is a vegan recipe